 Punch Audio Martilo and Ziigaat Horizon use 2DD+2BA+1Planar and 1DD+2BA+2Planar driver setups respectively.
 Punch Audio Martilo costs $329 while Ziigaat Horizon costs $329.
-Ziigaat Horizon holds a slight 0.3-point edge in reviewer scores (7.6 vs 7.9).
-Ziigaat Horizon has slightly better bass with a 0.3-point edge, Ziigaat Horizon has better mids with a 0.6-point edge, Ziigaat Horizon has significantly better treble with a 1.2-point edge, Punch Audio Martilo has significantly better dynamics with a 1.2-point edge and Ziigaat Horizon has significantly better soundstage with a 1-point edge.
+Ziigaat Horizon holds a clear 0.5-point edge in reviewer scores (7.4 vs 7.9).
+Ziigaat Horizon has slightly better bass with a 0.3-point edge, Ziigaat Horizon has significantly better mids with a 1.3-point edge, Ziigaat Horizon has significantly better treble with a 1.2-point edge, Ziigaat Horizon has significantly better soundstage with a 1.3-point edge, Ziigaat Horizon has significantly better details with a 1.8-point edge and Ziigaat Horizon has significantly better imaging with a 2.5-point edge.

 Insights